 Amen to blessing if person changed the dialect of the blessing: If a person changed the dialect of a blessing one is not to answer Amen to his blessing.
 [Nevertheless, if the person is a G-d fearing Jew and changed the wording of the blessing unintentionally or due to lack of knowledge, some Poskim rule one may answer Amen to his blessing.]

-Amen to blessing of Idolaters and Heretics: It is forbidden to answer Amen after the blessing after a heretic who is a fervent follower of idolatry.
+Amen to blessing of Idolaters and Heretics: It is forbidden to answer Amen after the blessing of a heretic who is a fervent follower of idolatry.
 This applies even if one heard the entire blessing from his mouth.
-[The same applies towards the Apikorsim, such as Jews praying in a conservative or reform temple, that one may not answer Amen to their blessings.
-However those non-religious Jews that are defined as a Tinok Shenishbu one must answer Amen to their blessing.]
+[The same applies towards Apikorsim, such as Jews praying in a conservative or reform temple, that one may not answer Amen to their blessings.
+However, those non-religious Jews that are defined as a Tinok Shenishba, one must answer Amen to their blessing.]

 Amen to blessing of children: One is not to answer Amen for a blessing recited by children who are being taught the blessings by their teacher.
 This is despite the fact that it is permitted to teach the children the proper blessings even not during their appropriate time.
 If however the children are not saying a blessing in vain, such as they are saying blessings at the appropriate time [such as over food], then one [must] answer Amen to their blessings.
 [One who does not answer Amen to a blessing is severely punished even if the blessing was said by a child.
 This applies to both a male and female child.]

-Amen to blessings of practicing adults: It is forbidden for adults to recite blessings outside of their appropriate time even if it is done out of learning, to teach them the blessings.
-[Such a blessing is considered a blessing in vain and is certainly forbidden to answer Amen to such a blessing.]
+Amen to blessings of practicing adults: It is forbidden for adults to recite blessings outside of their appropriate time even if it is done for educational purposes, to teach them the blessings.
+[Such a blessing is considered a blessing in vain and it is forbidden to answer Amen to such a blessing.]

 Is one to answer Amen to the blessing of a Cheresh or Shoteh?